List of international prime ministerial trips made by Rajiv Gandhi

 This is a list of international prime ministerial trips made by Rajiv Gandhi during his tenure as the Prime Minister of India from October 1984 and December 1989.
 The first overseas visit was to the Soviet Union in March 1985.

+Summary of international trips

+In his five-year long tenure as the Prime Minister, Rajiv Gandhi made 27 international trips, visiting 41 countries, including visits to the United States to attend the United Nations General Assembly.